What is Low and High Impact Training?

 Yoga and Pilates Equipment

-There is a huge range of yoga and Pilate’s equipment that can provide a good low impact exercise workout.
-Equipment includes gym balls to the Pilates reformer.
-The later helps you build strength, flexibility, coordination and balance.
-It also helps build strong bones and the eccentric muscle contractions helps create long. strong muscles, all low impact.
+There is a huge range of yoga and Pilates equipment that can provide a good low-impact exercise workout.
+Equipment includes gym balls and the Pilates reformer.
+The latter helps you build strength, flexibility, coordination and balance.
+It also helps build strong bones, and the eccentric muscle contractions help create long., strong muscles, all low impact.
 Something as small as the Pilates ring adds extra resistance to moves and exercises.
-Again low intensity but a great way to tone muscles particulay in the outer thighs, upper arms and pelvic muscles.
+Again, low intensity but a great way to tone muscles, particularly in the outer thighs, upper arms and pelvic muscles.